twitter YouTube LinkedIn

 Rising Arts Agency with Andreana Drencheva, Senior Lecturer in Entrepreneurship, King’s College London

-Equitable partnerships: power sharing in the cultural sector
+Equitable partnerships – power sharing in the cultural sector

-This partnership was awarded a research grant in June 2022 as part of the first round of funding of the Centre for Cultural Value’s Collaborate programme.
+This partnership was awarded a research grant in June 2022 as part of the first round of the Centre for Cultural Value’s Collaborate programme.

-The fund looks to support innovative new partnerships between cultural sector practitioners and academics to explore under-explored questions around cultural value.
+The fund supported innovative new partnerships between cultural sector practitioners and academics to explore under-explored questions around cultural value.

 Several young people signing a large poster that reads ‘We Are Rising’ from the 2021 WhoseFuture campaign and designed by RTiiiKA

-WhoseFuture 2021 Campaign by Rising Arts Agency, Photo: Bryony Jade Throup
+WhoseFuture 2021 Campaign by Rising Arts Agency Photo: Bryony Jade Throup

-What will the project explore?
+What did the project explore?

 Rising Arts Agency is a Bristol-based community of young creatives aged 16–30 mobilising others for radical social, political and cultural change.
-Working with Andreana Drencheva from King’s College London, the partnership will explore the nature of truly equitable partnerships in the cultural sector, particularly how power imbalances manifest for grassroots organisations and marginalised creatives working with cultural sector institutions.
+Working with Andreana Drencheva from King’s College London, the partnership explored the nature of truly equitable partnerships in the cultural sector, particularly how power imbalances manifest for grassroots organisations and marginalised creatives working with cultural sector institutions.

-The project aims to shift the focus from how marginalised creatives and grassroots organisations can navigate these power imbalances – where the burden is on them – to how these imbalances can be removed to increase cultural value for creatives, cultural organisations and audiences.
+The project aimed to shift the focus from how marginalised creatives and grassroots organisations can navigate these power imbalances – where the burden is on them – to how these imbalances can be removed to increase cultural value for creatives, cultural organisations and audiences.

 Project learning and findings